 Easter and the holidays that are related to it are moveable feasts, in that they do not fall on a fixed date in the Gregorian or Julian calendars (both of which follow the cycle of the sun and the seasons).
 Instead, the date for Easter is determined on a lunisolar calendar, as is the Hebrew calendar.

 In Western Christianity, using the Gregorian calendar, Easter always falls on a Sunday between March 22 and April 25 inclusively.
 The following day, Easter Monday, is a legal holiday in many countries with predominantly Christian traditions.
 In Eastern Christianity, which use the Julian calendar for religious dating, Easter also falls on a Sunday between March 22 and April 25 inclusive of the Julian calendar.
 In terms of the Gregorian calendar, due to the 13 day difference between the calendars between 1900 and 2099, these dates are between April 4 and May 8 inclusive.

-I could have settled for programming the relevant dates for the next 40 years, but somehow, that didn’t sit comfortably with me.
-It was then I stumbled upon a great article (the link no longer works, but it seems the guy knows and is working on updating it – so I’ll leave the link in for now).
+I could have settled for programming the relevant dates for the next 40 years, but somehow, that didn't sit comfortably with me.
+The link I had back then that helped me work it out no longer exists, however, the basic premise is as follows.

 To work out the date of Easter Sunday, there is some mathematical algorithms to it after all!
 (Praise be to science!)